developersCradle/web-dev-bootcamp/Section 66/README.md

 - 1. The first one which we setted it
 - 2. Second is **function** which is used to change it

-- Therefore we could use this
+- Therefore, we could use this

 ```
 const num = arr[0];